-The black raspberry ultimate margarita is so yummy that you are going to want to have more than one.
-Just sip it and make it last, because this drink are worth it.
+The ultimate black raspberry margarita is so yummy that you are going to want to have more than one.
+So just sip it and make it last, because this drink is worth it, but it’s potent! 🙂

 Okay, maybe not chug.
 But take a nice healthy swig of that purpley goodness?

 Does it matter that it’s Seis de Mayo?
 Heck, NO!
 The party lasts the whole weekend, peeps!
 The whole weekend!
 There is also a Siete de Mayo.